notunderground/starter-kit/README.md

 # starter-kit
+!!
+NOTICE !! much more will be added and changed here

 Follow this guideline and you'll be building things, all I demand of you is 30 minutes a day, every day.